binge8/h5ai/README.md

 * `/h5ai`: This will be where the shared files located.
 * `/config`: This will be where stores configurations of h5ai and Nginx settings.

+And you should set proper **PUID** and **PGID**.
+If those not set up, the default UID, GID, the number 911, will be used for the `/config` directory.
+Not setting PUID/PGID will not significantly affect its operations, but setting up the proper number is still recommended.

+Or you can handle some directories that has special permissions using these PUID/PGID.

 If you want to run this image as a daemon, use `-d` option.
 See the following command.

 ```bash